-Support for Why-3 IDE is no longer provided.
+Support for Why-3 $\mathsf{IDE}$ is no longer provided.

-- -wp-prover <dp,...> selects the decision procedures used to discharge proof obligations.
+-wp-prover <dp,...> selects the decision procedures used to discharge proof obligations.
 See below for supported provers.
 By default, alt-ergo is selected, but you may specify another decision procedure or a list of to try with.
-Finally, you should supply none for this option to skip the proof step. - It is possible to ask for several decision procedures to be tried.
+Finally, you should supply none for this option to skip the proof step.

+It is possible to ask for several decision procedures to be tried.
 For each goal, the first decision procedure that succeeds cancels the other attempts.

 - -wp-detect lists the provers available for Why-3.
-This command can only work if why-3 API was installed before building and installing Frama-C. The option reads your Why-3 configuration and prints the available provers with their -wp-prover code names. - -wp-gen only generates proof obligations, does not run provers.
+This command can only work if why3 API was installed before building and installing Frama-C. The option reads your Why-3 configuration and prints the available provers with their -wp-prover code names. - -wp-(no)-run-all-provers Run all specified provers on each goal not proved by Qed.
+When a prover succeeds in proving the goal, the others are not stopped. (default is: no). - -wp-gen only generates proof obligations, does not run provers.
 See option -wp-out to obtain the generated proof obligations. - -wp-par <n> limits the number of parallel process runs for decision procedures.
 Default is 4 processes.
 With -wp-par 1, the order of logged results is fixed.
 With more processes, the order is runtime dependent. - -wp-filename-truncation <n> truncates the basename of proof obligation files to the first n characters.
 Since numbers can be added as suffixes to ensure unique filenames, their length can be longer than n.
-No truncation is performed when the value equals zero. (default is: 60) - -wp-(no)-proof-trace asks for provers to output extra information on proved goals when available (default is: no). - -wp-timeout <n> sets the timeout (in seconds) for the calls to the decision prover (defaults to 10 seconds). - -wp-time-extra <n> additional time allocated to provers when replaying a script.
+No truncation is performed when the value equals zero. (default is: 60)

+- -wp-(no)-proof-trace asks for provers to output extra information on proved goals when available (default is: no). - -wp-smoke-timeout <n> sets the timeout (in seconds) for smoke tests (see -wp-smoke-tests, defaults to 5 seconds). - -wp-time-extra <n> additional time allocated to provers when replaying a script.
 This is used to cope with variable machine load.
 Default is 5s. - -wp-time-margin <n> margin time for considering a proof to be replayable without a script.
 When a proof succeed within timeout-margin seconds, it is considered fully automatic.
 Otherwise, a script is created by prover tip to register the proof time.
 This is used to decrease the impact of machine load when proof time is closed to the timeout.
 Default is 5s. - -wp-steps $\langle n \rangle$ sets the maximal number of prover steps.
-This can be used as a machine-independent alternative to timeout. - -wp-why3-opt='options,...' provides additional options to the why3 command.
+This can be used as a machine-independent alternative to timeout.

+-wp-why3-opt='options,...' provides additional options to the why3 command.